 The consensus is that to build strength and muscle mass you should consume roughly 1g protein per 1 lb of bodyweight a day (200lb male = 200g protein).
 For females roughly 0.9g.
 My experience with nutrition clients is that most people think they are getting WAY more than they actually are.
 To make this reality even tougher, evidence shows that the amount of protein we absorb from food declines with age (1).
 This means protein intake will need to be even higher for strength and muscle health.
-Even if your goal is weight-loss, you’ll need to ensure you’re getting enough protein for physique gains.
+Even if your goal is weight-loss, you’ll need to ensure you’re getting enough protein for Body Transformations.

 4. Managing Stress Is No Longer A Suggestion, It’s a Must.

 Although we can’t always control the emotional turmoil that life will throw at us, it’s always a good idea learn ways to deal with anxieties, depression, resentments etc. This would be good advice for anyone, but for the 40+ trainee, they are result killers.
 Meditation, deep breathing, journaling, counseling, massage, sauna and talking with supporting loved ones are coping strategies that quickly come to mind, but by no means an exhaustive list.

 For coaching programs for 40+ strength, muscle and weight loss, visit www.gnstrength.com.